jasperng-nus/tp/docs/UserGuide.md

 **Q**: How do I check if I am on JDK 11? <br>
 **A**: For MAC users, open up your **Terminal**, and for Windows users, open up your **Command Prompt**.
 Type in `java -version` and you will see the java version.

-**Q**: Why am I able to add start and end dates which has already passed. <br>
-**A**: To allow users to be able to keep track of previous openings, such that they can keep a lookout for future openings.

 **Q**: Why are my dates missing in the GUI?<br>
 **A**: Ensure that you have keyed in the start date and end date for the internship application.
 If only one date is present,